 Switzerland will hold a national referendum in May on whether the country should purchase the Saab JAS-39E Gripen fighter.
 Voters will go to the polls on May 18 to determine if the purchase of 22 Gripens—to replace the country’s aging Northrop F-5 Tigers—should go ahead.
 The referendum was called after opponents of the deal collected more than 50,000 signatures to force a national vote on the 3.1 billion Swiss franc ($3.3 billion) program.
 The purchase was given the green light by ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Swiss To Vote On Gripen Buy In May".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Swiss To Vote On Gripen Buy In May".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.